ThaisaFujii/NotesApp/README.md

 # NotesApp
- Creating an notes app with Swiftui
+ Creating a notes app with Swift and Swiftui concepts.